 In The Saboteur the final boss is just an average human that has gone insane due to your actions up to this point.
 He is left broken, drunk and just accepting death as even if you don't shoot him, he will just jump to his death on his own.

-In Sonic the Hedgehog, with the addition of the Sonic Boost in recent games we see a more realistic take on what happens when an object gets hit by another object moving at the speed of sound.
+In Sonic the Hedgehog, with the addition of the Sonic Boost in later games, we see a more realistic take on what happens when an object gets hit by another object moving at the speed of sound.

 Saints Row IV: The Boss may have beaten countless numbers of gangsters, policemen, even a State Sec with futuristic weapons, but nothing prepares them for a massive alien overlord with superpowers.
 The Boss tries, oh do they put up a fight, but once Zinyak decides to stop playing around and use his powers the first fight quickly becomes a Curb-Stomp Battle in the villain's favour.